emqx/emqx-docs/en_US/messaging/explore-mqtt.md

 - The client closes the network connection before sending offline packets.
 - The server closes the network connection before receiving the offline packet.

 If a client wants to set a will message, it sets the topic and payload of the will message when it initiates the connect request.
-When another client subscribes to the topic of the will message, it will receive the will message if either client disconnect to the server unexpectedly.
+When another client subscribes to the topic of the will message, it receives the will message if the client disconnects to the server unexpectedly.
 For more information, see [Will Message](../mqtt/mqtt-last-will-and-testament.md) and [Use of MQTT Will Message](https://www.emqx.com/en/blog/use-of-mqtt-will-message).

 ### Use MQTT X Client to Verify